 - “A Different Way”, Austin Seminary Windows, Summer 2007

 - “Faith and Higher Education,” Horizons Magazine, July /August 2006.

 - “…and that is what we are: One Approach to Ministry with At-risk Youth,” Insights: The Faculty Journal of Austin Seminary, Fall 2001

 - “Responses” (Response to an Interview with Harry Smith), Insights: The Faculty Journal of Austin Seminary, Fall 1996

 - “Religious and Biblical Arguments for Church-State Separation,” Reflections on Religious Liberty.
 Americans United for Separation of Church and State, 1995.

-I am Founder and Director of the ACtivators, a program which, since 1995, has involved 586 Austin College students who have traveled over 174,000 miles to help plan and lead 700 ministry events in 13 states involving over 54,000 Presbyterian children, youth, college students, young adults, adults, and senior citizens.
+I am Founder and Director of the ACtivators, a program which, since 1995, has involved 591 Austin College students who have traveled over 178,000 miles to plan and lead 711 ministry events involving over 57,000 children, youth, college students, adults, and senior citizens.
 Sixty-Five former ACtivators have attended seminary.
 Forty-seven former ACtivators currently serve as full-time clergy or educators in 29 Presbyterian congregations in 11 states.
 Twenty-five ACtivators have served as PCUSA Young Adult Volunteers.